Meteosat Third Generation (MTG) will see the launch of six new satellites from 2019.

 The first MTG-I and MTG-S prototypes are being developed by ESA as part of its MTG programme.
 The EUMETSAT MTG programme includes the procurement of the four recurrent satellites, ground segment development, and future operations.

 More than 50 leading experts, in a variety of disciplines, were involved.
 They represented operational and research organisations from Europe, the United States, and other international partners, as well as the World Meteorological Organization.
+User involvement in the continuing development of the MTG system continues through the EUMETSAT delegate bodies and dedicated Mission Advisory Groups (MAG).

 A European consortium led by Thales Alenia Space of France, contracted by ESA, on behalf of EUMETSAT, will now build the MTG spacecraft.